×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Hoi An involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a room in a shared house, a serviced apartment, a private house, or even a luxury villa.
 Next, you should research the different neighborhoods in Hoi An to find one that suits your lifestyle and preferences.
 Some popular areas include the Ancient Town, Cam Chau, Cam An, and Cua Dai.
 Each has its own unique charm and advantages.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals in Hoi An, such as Facebook groups like "Hoi An Expats" or "Hoi An House and Apartment Rentals", websites like Batdongsan, Muaban, or even Airbnb for short-term rentals.
 Another effective way to find a place to live is by word of mouth.
 Ask around, talk to locals, expats, or real estate agents.
 They might know of available places that aren't listed online.
 When you find a place that you're interested in, arrange a viewing.
 Make sure to check the condition of the property, ask about the terms of the lease, and find out what's included in the rent.
 Once you've found the perfect place, you'll need to negotiate the lease terms and sign a contract.
 Make sure to read it carefully and understand all the terms before signing.
 Finally, you'll need to pay a deposit and the first month's rent.
-After that, you can move into your new home in Hoi An," said one expat in Hoi An.
+After that, you can move into your new home in Hoi An," explained one expat living in Hoi An, Vietnam.

 What is a typical expat home or apartment like in Hoi An?

 "A typical expat home or apartment in Hoi An, is often a blend of traditional Vietnamese architecture and modern amenities.
 These homes are usually spacious, with multiple bedrooms, a living room, a kitchen, and sometimes a small garden or courtyard.
 The interiors are often furnished with a mix of local and western-style furniture, and the kitchens are equipped with modern appliances.
 Many homes also have air conditioning, a necessity in the tropical climate.
 Some apartments or homes may also have a balcony or terrace, offering views of the city or the surrounding countryside.
 The homes are often located in expat-friendly neighborhoods, close to local markets, restaurants, and other amenities.
 Some may even be located within walking distance of the beach.
-Despite being in a foreign country, these homes often provide all the comforts of a western home, making them ideal for expats living in Hoi An," remarked one expat in Hoi An, Vietnam.
+Despite being in a foreign country, these homes often provide all the comforts of a western home, making them ideal for expats living in Hoi An," replied a member in Hoi An.

 What is the average cost of housing in Hoi An?